attorney Dahann Bowers

 Have you heard of this child custody plan?

-On Behalf of | Feb 7, 2024 | Divorce
+On Behalf of | Feb 7, 2024 | Child Custody

 If you’re one of many California parents who are considering or have recently filed for a divorce, you no doubt are thinking of the future.
 You know this decision will affect your children.
 However, children often adapt well to a new lifestyle if there’s not a lot of parental conflict.
 Many parents in this state and across the country have implemented a unique child custody plan known as “bird nesting.”
 It has been beneficial for their children in several ways.